swombat/flails/README.markdown

 Authors: Daniel Tenner (daniel.flails at tenner dot org), Cliff Rowley

-Note: Flails is still in its infancy, badly documented, etc. Use at your own risk.
+Note: Flails is still in its infancy, badly documented, potentially broken, etc. Feel free to download it and use it.
+It is still roughly in line with the RubyAMF conventions.
+However, it may well be a waste of your time at this point in time.

 Flails is based on RubyAMF, by Aaron Smith (http://www.rubyamf.org).

+Flails would like to thank Karl von Randow of XK72.com for generously contributing a licence for "Charles" to Flails.
+Charles is an HTTP proxy/monitor/reverse proxy, that we are using to debug AMF calls.
+Charles can be found at http://www.xk72.com/charles/

 Overview:
 ==========